howtoclient/react-evix/README.md

 ```
 *NOTE: All the event functions are Instance controlled so you cant remove events from other Instances( use ```EventListener.remove()``` )

-- ```onEventStateUpdated(extended Event , function , autosuspend)``` - adds event listener under current ```EventComponent``` Instance that will only be fired IF eventState actually changes
+- ```onEventStateUpdated(extended Event , function , autoSuspend)``` - adds event listener under current ```EventComponent``` Instance that will only be fired IF eventState actually changes
     Receives:
-    - extended Event instance or constructor of Event( doesnt matter )
+    - extended Event instance or constructor of Event( doesn't matter )
     - a handler function
-    - optional: auto-suspend when component unmounts flag ( oh yes :) )
+    - optional: auto-suspend when component un-mounts flag ( oh yes :) )
     Returns ```EventListener``` instance

 Usage: